ignaciourbina/stats-materials/PS-Quizzes-Bank/README.md

 ## 03-Compiled-Quizzes-and-PS

 This section contains ready-to-use quizzes and problem sets, often from specific semesters or course iterations.
+It is organized as follows:

+- **`03-Quizzes`**: Contains various quizzes, answer keys, and related materials, including a `quiz_builder` subdirectory with Python scripts for generating quizzes.
+- **`2024-Summer`**: Contains problem sets and quizzes specifically from the Summer 2024 session.
+- **`Answers-Files`**: Contains solutions and answer files for various problem sets.
+- **Problem Set Files**: A collection of `.tex` files for various problem sets (e.g., `PS-1.tex`, `PS-2.tex`, etc.) and their solutions.